 Instead of dismissing me on the spot and ruining my career as a photographer, he said, “good idea,” and sent sent me back to the amusement park with a $10 bill to produce a selection of mind blowing spin-art.

 Crandall presented his and my idea for the cover to the art director at Time Magazine.
 Guess which one he picked?
-It appears at he top of this page.
+It appears at he top of this page, the 1969 September 26 edition.
 It was accomplished in darkroom with double printing and soft-edge masking…hey, Photoshop wasn’t even an idea then.

 The moral of the story?
 With anything creative, listen to your heart, not your intellect.
 Never feel stupid or self-conscious by letting your mind free-fall.
 There’s no guarantee your masterpiece(s) will be successful every time, but, by the law of averages, you will reach the keyhole of creativity.
 You might even be called artistic!